Virginia Tech College of Science: Academics

 The College of Science contains eight departments for undergraduate and graduate study.
 In addition to these eight departments, the college also offers degrees through the College of Agriculture and Life Sciences' Department of Biochemistry, which offers undergraduate students a bachelor of science in biochemistry and graduate students a master of science or doctoral degree.
 The college also houses Virginia Tech's two largest undergraduate degree-granting programs, biology and psychology.

 Rankings

-Virginia Tech's Graduate Science Program as ranked by U.S. News & World Report in May 2019.
-This list is not inclusive of all College of Science graduate programs.
+This list details Virginia Tech's Graduate Science Program as ranked by U.S. News & World Report in May 2019.
+It is not inclusive of all College of Science graduate programs.